 Te Pokapū Aronui ā-Matihiko | UC Arts Digital Lab is a collaborative team of researchers, technical staff and students working across a wide range of disciplines.
 We specialise in the use of data, digital methods and software in humanities and social science research and teaching.

-Congratulations to the recipients of the Faculty of Arts Digital Research Seed Fund for 2024.
-The Faculty of Arts is funding five projects, in order to support research and build capacity in digital research topics and methods.
+The Arts Digital Lab invites applications for the 2025 Faculty of Arts Digital Research Seed Fund.
+Successful applications will receive: We welcome applications from researchers across the Faculty of Arts, including postdoctoral fellows and staff in non-continuing roles.
+The Faculty of Arts is providing this funding to support research and build capacity in digital research topics and methods.

 In 2012 UC researchers invited members of the public to share their stories of the Canterbury earthquakes.
 More than 700 people contributed to the project, documenting the many different experiences of the disaster.
 UC QuakeBox: Take 2 is revisiting these stories and the people who shared them, offering the chance for original QuakeBox contributors to tell their story again and update us on what has happened since.